-I’ve had my fair share of onion rings but there is only restaurant who, in my opinion, can make the best onion rings.
+I’ve had my fair share of onion rings but there is one restaurant who, in my opinion, can make the best onion rings.
 The secret?
 Not only are they beer battered but they are dusted in generous amounts of parmesan cheese!
 I know it’s a new year, which means starting healthy, but I have to give in to my indulgences once in a while too.
 I had to run 3 miles and bike 26 miles to not feel guilty eating these onion rings, but every bite was well worth it!

 **Helpful tips and common mistakes